cwchoi94/HDRegMfd/README.md

 data applications in the following paper:

-Choi, C. and Park, B. U. (2025) High-dimensional generalized linear models for Hilbert manifold variables.
-Electronic Journal of Statistics.
+Choi, C. and Park, B. U. (2025) High-dimensional generalized linear models for Hilbert manifold variables. *Electronic Journal of Statistics*.
 19(2), 3979-4053.

 ### QM